vidstack/player/apps/site/app/docs/[lib]/player/[1]getting-started/[4]events/page.md

 ## Media Events

 The media provider fires a superset of `HTMLMediaElement` events.
-You can kebab-case and prefix any [native media event type](https://developer.mozilla.org/en-US/docs/Web/API/HTMLMediaElement#events) with `vds-` to get the custom variant.
+You can kebab-case any [native media event type](https://developer.mozilla.org/en-US/docs/Web/API/HTMLMediaElement#events) to get the Vidstack variant:

-- `loadedmetadata` -> `vds-loaded-metadata`
+- `play` -> `play`
-- `canplay` -> `vds-can-play`
+- `canplay` -> `can-play`
-- `play` -> `vds-play`
+- `loadedmetadata` -> `loaded-metadata`

-Prefer our events as they smooth out any unexpected behaviour across browsers, attach additional metadata to the event `detail`, and contain rich information such as the [request event](#request-events) that triggered it or the origin event that kicked it off.
+Prefer our events over the native media element events (e.g., `<video>`) as they smooth out any unexpected behaviour across browsers, attach additional metadata to the event `detail`, and contain rich information such as the [request event](#request-events) that triggered it or the origin event that kicked it off.

 {% code_snippet name="events" /%}

 ## Request Events

 Request events are fired when 'requesting' the controller to update the provider's state.
-For example, the `vds-play-request` event is a request to begin/resume playback, and as a consequence it'll trigger a `play()` call.
-The provider should respond with a `vds-play` event to confirm the request was satisfied.
+For example, the `media-play-request` event is a request to begin/resume playback, and as a consequence it'll trigger a `play()` call.
+The provider should respond with a `play` event to confirm the request was satisfied.

 {% code_snippet name="request" /%}